Updated on 2023-04-23 GMT+08:00

 Array of strings

 Code of the country or region where a certificate is issued.
-The name must comply with ISO 3166-1 alpha-2 codes.
+The code must be defined in ISO 3166-1 alpha-2 codes.
 This parameter is optional.
 You can enter one or more country/region codes.
 After this parameter is specified, the service identifies cards only in the specified country or region.
 If this parameter is left blank, all supported cards are identified.
 It is recommended that this field be filled in when the country/region is fixed or limited.
 For the list of supported countries and regions, see Table 1.

 NOTE: